Natura contro: Plot

 Friends Jemma Demien, Mark, Fred, and Pete head into the Amazon jungle to find a lost professor.
 He is believed to be dead until Jemma recovers his lighter.
 She rounds up the three men to head into the jungle and find the legendary Imas tribe, who possess an equally legendary treasure and with whom the professor is believed to be found.

-After Jemma happens upon the lighter, she immediately telephones Pete.
+After Jemma stumbles upon the lighter, she immediately telephones Pete.
 He agrees with her plan and hires Fred and Mark to successfully steal a seaplane, in which the three men fly down to the River Amazon to meet Jemma.
-United, they then head to a town, Fort Angel, to hire a guide named Juan Garcia.
+They, united, then head to a town, Fort Angel, to hire a guide named Juan Garcia.
 When Garcia refuses to help, they decide to head out by themselves, but first, they need more gasoline.
 They find a man named Don Pedro, who runs a business that transports monkeys from the wild to zoological gardens.
 After Pete resuscitates a monkey, Don Pedro agrees to give them gasoline if they catch monkeys for him.
 The group heads into the jungle by canoe (with guides supplied by Don Pedro), where Pete uses a trumpet to greet strangers on the river.
 Before they reach their destination and set camp, a small electric ray swims up a guide's anus.
 At the campsite, the group suffers an attack by bats before moving on to hunt monkeys.

 A guide instructs the group how to use a blowpipe, and the hunt begins.
 They bag several monkeys with darts and even more with nets.
 However, the local natives who eat the monkeys as food become disgruntled and capture the hunters.
-Jemma is forced to act like a monkey, Mark is covered in and bitten by red ants, and Pete is hung tightly to a tree until he negotiates their release by giving the natives a tape recorder.
-Now free, they return to provide the monkeys to Don Pedro and continue on their way.
+Jemma is forced to act like a monkey, Mark is covered in and bitten by fire ants, and Pete is hung tightly to a tree until he negotiates their release by giving the natives a tape recorder.
+After being freed, they return to provide the monkeys to Don Pedro and continue on their way.
 Jemma tells her friends of a contact she knows in a local tribe who can find the Imas tribe.
 However, when they arrive at the tribe's village, they find that the contact and most of the tribe's men have been slaughtered by gold prospectors, also looking for the Imas and their treasure.
 The four friends decide that they must stop these gold hunters before they reach the Imas.
 A young tribal girl, Kuwala, also knows where to find the Imas and agrees to take them there if they help rescue her sister, who the prospectors kidnapped.
 While at the village, they save a leopard from a tiger trap.